Menu logo

 Strengthening Planning

-During the recent public engagement, feedback from the public was their perception that current policies are not enforced rigorously enough, which leads to tree and biodiversity loss.
+During the public engagement exercise for the Draft Climate Change Strategy and Action Plan, feedback from the public was their perception that current policies are not enforced rigorously enough, which leads to tree and biodiversity loss.
 The Enforcement Charter will be reviewed to ensure appropriate priority is given to cases impacting on climate change and biodiversity.
-A monitoring exercise will be conducted in late 2022 to assess the effectiveness of planning policies and planning conditions.
+A monitoring exercise will be conducted as part of the development of the new Local Development Plan (LDP3) to assess the effectiveness of planning policies and planning conditions, keeping in mind that for the most part, current LDP2 policies have been superseded by national policies contained in NPF4.

-Climate change features prominently in the new Draft National Planning Framework is progressing through parliament, which sets the framework for planning policy throughout Scotland and our own Local Development Plan (LDP).
-The policy framework for new development in the Draft NPF4 also provides a more robust framework to ensure biodiversity is enhanced.
+Climate change features prominently in the new National Planning Framework 4 (NPF4) which was adopted in February 2023.
+NPF4 includes a suite of national planning policy.
+The set of policies applicable to new development in NPF4 also provides a more robust framework to ensure biodiversity is enhanced.
 The Forest and Woodland Strategy supplementary guidance will also be reviewed to ensure it supports the increased target for the right type of tree planting in the right place.
-Research will be undertaken into the net impact of development, often referred to as its “carbon footprint” and consideration given to opportunities to work with the development industry to offset any negative impact, preferably on-site but where this is not possible offsite.
+As part of the development of the spatial strategy for our new LDP3, consideration will be given to the potential lifecycle greenhouse gas emissions of proposals for inclusion in the Plan.
+The Council will also look at where opportunities exist to work with the development industry to offset any negative impact, preferably on-site, but where this is not achievable, offsite possibilities may be considered.

 Rural Land Use and Carbon Sequestration

-Landscape Scale Change: Delivering the potential of our landward area to reduce its impact and sequestrate increasing volumes of carbon will require collaboration between public agencies and land managers.
-To assist in the understanding of the impact and potential contribution of rural land uses to net zero the Council commissioned a Carbon Sequestration Project with The James Hutton Institute (JHI).
+Landscape Scale Change: Delivering the potential of our landward area to reduce its impact, and sequestrate increasing volumes of carbon, will require collaboration between public agencies and land managers.
+To help us in the understanding of the impact and potential contribution of rural land uses to net zero the Council commissioned a Carbon Sequestration Project with The James Hutton Institute (JHI).
 The report highlights the significant potential to reduce emissions and sequestrate carbon through land management.

 Biodiversity